Xiupan/08-24-17/README.md

-Given a an array of numbers, return an altered array with each number doubled.
+Given an array of numbers, return a new array with each number doubled.